Digital video: Production

 Starting in the late 1970s to the early 1980s, video production equipment that was digital in its internal workings was introduced.
 These included time base correctors (TBC) (Note: For example, the Thomson-CSF 9100 Digital Video Processor, an internally all-digital full-frame TBC introduced in 1980.) and digital video effects (DVE) units.
-(Note: For example the Ampex ADO, and the Nippon Electric Corporation (NEC) E-Flex.)
+(Note: For example the Ampex ADO, and the NEC E-Flex.)
 They operated by taking a standard analog composite video input and digitizing it internally.
 This made it easier to either correct or enhance the video signal, as in the case of a TBC, or to manipulate and add effects to the video, in the case of a DVE unit.
 The digitized and processed video information was then converted back to standard analog video for output.

 Later on in the 1970s, manufacturers of professional video broadcast equipment, such as Bosch (through their Fernseh division) and Ampex developed prototype digital videotape recorders (VTR) in their research and development labs.
 Bosch's machine used a modified 1-inch type B videotape transport and recorded an early form of CCIR 601 digital video.
 Ampex's prototype digital video recorder used a modified 2-inch quadruplex videotape VTR (an Ampex AVR-3) fitted with custom digital video electronics and a special octaplex 8-head headwheel (regular analog 2" quad machines only used 4 heads).
 Like standard 2" quad, the audio on the Ampex prototype digital machine, nicknamed Annie by its developers, still recorded the audio in analog as linear tracks on the tape.
 None of these machines from these manufacturers were ever marketed commercially.

 Digital video was first introduced commercially in 1986 with the Sony D1 format, which recorded an uncompressed standard definition component video signal in digital form.
 Component video connections required 3 cables, but most television facilities were wired for composite NTSC or PAL video using one cable.
-Due to this incompatibility the cost of the recorder, D1 was used primarily by large television networks and other component-video capable video studios.
+Due to this incompatibility, the cost of the recorder, D1 was used primarily by large television networks and other component-video capable video studios.